hashicorp/private-terraform-enterprise/README.md

 The script then enters a loop, testing the availability of the PTFE app with a curl command.
 When that finishes, the script uses the TFE API to create the first site admin user, a TFE API token for this user, and the first organization.
 This leverages the [Initial Admin Creation Token](https://www.terraform.io/docs/enterprise/private/automating-initial-user.html) (IACT).
 At this point, the generated API token could be used to automate additional PTFE configuration.

 ## Example tfvars Files
-There are three example tfvars files that you can use with the Terraform configurations in this branch:
+There are four example tfvars files that you can use with the Terraform configurations in this branch:
 * [network.auto.tfvars.example](./examples/aws/network/network.auto.tfvars.example) for use in phase 1.
 * [ubuntu.auto.tfvars.example](./examples/aws/ubuntu.auto.tfvars.example) for use in phase 2 when deploying to Ubuntu.
 * [rhel.auto.tfvars.example](./examples/aws/rhel.auto.tfvars.example) for use in phase 2 when deploying to RHEL.
+* [centos.auto.tfvars.example](./examples/aws/centos.auto.tfvars.example) for use in phase 2 when deploying to CentOS.

-The latter two files can be used with both online and airgapped installations.
+The second and third files can be used with both online and airgapped installations, but the fourth (for CentOS) can currently only be used for online installations.
 The various packages listed will be ignored when doing an online installation, but the variables must still be set to something.
 You can use the current values or empty strings ("").
 When doing an online installation, be sure to set operational_mode to "online".
 When doing an airgapped installation, set it to "airgapped".

 After doing an initial deployment, you should change create_first_user_and_org to "false" since the inital site admin user can only be created once.